Jordan Schnitzer Museum of Art

 Museum exhibits focus on Pacific Northwest geology, archaeology, biology, Native American cultures, and traditional cultures worldwide.
-Each year, courses in anthropology, biology, geological sciences, architecture and allied arts, and other departments and schools use the museum.
+Each year, courses in anthropology, biology, geology, architecture, design, and other departments and schools use the museum.
 Faculty and staff members lecture, teach, and lead museum and field tours for UO students and the broader community.
 Internship, individual study, volunteer, and employment opportunities are available for students.
 Graduate students and visiting scholars use the collections for research leading to theses, dissertations, and other publications or reports.

 Offering tours and educational activities for children, families, and community groups, the museum works closely with local and regional school districts and other community groups.

-Admission is free for UO students, faculty, staff, and museum members, $3 for adults, $2 for seniors and youth, and $8 for families; admission is free for all on Wednesdays.
-Exhibits and the museum store are open Wednesday through Sunday, 11:00 a.m. to 5:00 p.m.
+Admission is free for UO students, faculty, staff, and museum members, $5 for adults, $2 for seniors and youth, and $10 for families; visitors presenting electronic benefit transfer (EBT) cards are admitted at a reduced rate.
+Admission is free for all on the first Friday of every month.
+Exhibits and the museum store are open Tuesday through Sunday, 11:00 a.m. to 5:00 p.m.